Skip to main content

 Early engagement may be increasingly important.
 As DOJ’s organizational structure evolves, companies facing inquiries or investigations may benefit from engaging counsel early to assess risk, navigate parallel civil and criminal exposure, and respond strategically to enforcement activity.

-We will continue to cover the shifting structure of DOJ and the work of the newly announced Fraud Division here on Enforcement Edge.
-For questions about this topic, contact the authors or any of their colleagues in Arnold & Porter’s White Collar Defense & Investigations practice group.
+We will continue to monitor DOJ’s evolving structure and the work of the newly announced National Fraud Enforcement Division.
+For questions about these developments or their implications, please contact the authors or any member of Arnold & Porter’s White Collar Defense & Investigations practice group.

 * Bryan Borodkin contributed to this Blog.
 Bryan is an associate in Arnold & Porter’s New York office.